-For more information on the eleven routes, including an overview, a full description, rest stops, required skill level and a map of each route, click here to go to the Routes section.back to top
+For more information on the eight routes, including an overview, a full description, rest stops, required skill level and a map of each route, click HERE to go to the Routes section.

 This is not a race.
 All riders must adhere to the Ontario Highway Traffic Act including stopping for stop signs and stoplights and riding not more than two abreast on all roads and in single file on busier roads.
 The purpose of the event is to provide a safe enjoyable day of cycling through Cambridge and the surrounding countryside for a wide range of cyclists.
-Novice riders and small children with their families can ride on the safety of the rail trail and more experienced but less active riders can try the 25 km, 40 km or 50 km rides.
+Novice riders and small children with their families can ride on the safety of the rail trail in the 10 km and 15 km rides and more experienced but less active riders can try the 25 km or 50 km rides.
 If you want to push the distances you can go for the 60 km and 72 km rides.

-If you are more fit and experienced, you can set out on the 100 km and 160 km routes.
+If you are more fit and experienced, you can set out on the 100 km route.
 All the rides will allow you to see Cambridge and the surrounding area in a way only possible from the seat of bicycle.

 Note the time for the start of the ride you are doing.

 Yes the Tour goes rain or shine.
 If there is a major downpour we will delay the start of the ride until the weather improves.
 If there is severe lighting, the start will be delayed until the weather clears.
-The Tour has been held every year since 1998 and some of those have had some rain so dress for the weather and come out for a good time.back to top
+The Tour has been held every year since 1998 ( except for covid interruptions) and some of those have had some rain so dress for the weather and come out for a good time.